bro-n-bro/spacebox/docs/setup.md

 `LOG_LEVEL`

-Supported values: `info`, `debug`
+Supported values: `info`, `debug`,  `error`.

-Log level of the crawler.
 Debug level will produce more logs, including checks of the previously parsed blocks.
+Error log will show only errors if there's any.

 ---